stjerngren/bifrost/readme.md

 # Bifrost

 Bifrost (/ˈbɪvrɒst/) is a tool for evaulation and optimization of DNN accelerators.
 The Bifrost interface bridges [Apache TVM](https://tvm.apache.org) (a deep learning compiler) with [STONNE](https://arxiv.org/pdf/2006.07137.pdf) (a simulator for DNN accelerators).
+Bifrost let's you run DNN models on simulated reconfigurable DNN accelerators.

 The name is taken from Norse mythology, where Bifrost is the bridge between Midgard and Asgard.